Relative Severi inequality for fibrations of maximal Albanese dimension over curves: Sharper estimate under extra assumptions

 We first assume that $V$ is a surface and $|L|$ is base point free.
 Though this assumption looks simple, all results we need can be reduced to this setting.

 \begin{lemma} If $h^0(V, L-M) = 0$, then

 \end{lemma}

 \begin{proof} Choose a general curve $C \in a^*|H|$.
-By the Bertini theorem, we may assume that $C$ is smooth.
+By Bertini's theorem, we may assume that $C$ is smooth.
 The assumption $h^0(V, L-M) = 0$ just tells us that $h^0(V, L) \le h^0(C, L|_C)$.
 Thus the first inequality is just a combination of the Clifford inequality and the Riemann-Roch theorem again.

 The second inequality is directly from the definition of $\varepsilon$.
 Actually, let $\lambda$ be the smallest integer such that $\lambda M - L$ is pseudo-effective.
 Then

 The proof is completed. \end{proof}